 This defines the interval for tabulated results specified by the .PRINT statement.
-It also defines the output interval for all data if the NO-RAW option is specified.
+It also defines the output interval for all data if the NORAW option is specified.
 If there are no .PRINT statements in the netlist and NORAW is not being used, this can be set to zero or omitted altogether as in form 1 above.
 If set to zero it defaults to (tstop-tstart)/50.

-tstep is also used to define default values for pulse and exponential stimuli tstep does not control the time step used by the simulator.
-This is controlled automatically according to circuit activity.
+tstep is also used to define default values for pulse and exponential stimuli.